 To verify that the slide is saved in the resolution that you specified, right-click the picture, and then select Properties.

 When you set the ExportBitmapResolution registry value in PowerPoint, there's a maximum DPI limitation to consider for some versions of PowerPoint.

 Maximum DPI is dependent upon the slide size.
-The formula is: maxdpi = (sqrt(100,000,000 / (slide with * slide height)), where slide width/height are in inches.
+The formula is as follows: maxdpi = (sqrt(100,000,000 / (slide with * slide height)), where slide width and height are in inches.

 For example, for a standard 13.3" x 7.5" slide, the equation would be: sqrt(100,000,000 / (13.333 * 7.5) ) = 1000.